Choosing Your Wood Type

-Below are some brief details about each of the wood selections our craftsmen use to make your furniture.
+We understand there are many options to choose from.
+Here are some details about each of the woods our craftsmen use to make your furniture.
 If at any point you have questions, please don’t hesitate to reach out to us.

-Brown Maple: Along with Oak, Brown Maple is generally the least expensive option for solid hardwood furniture making.
+Along with Oak, Brown Maple is generally the least expensive option for solid hardwood furniture.
 This is not an indication of quality, but a reflection of the economics of supply and demand.
 Brown Maple offers a very economical alternative to cherry wood, with similar looking results when stained in traditional dark stains.

 The grain on Brown Maple is very fine and uniform which makes it very smooth because it does not contain the texture of heavily grained woods like Oak or Hickory.
 It is also subject to mineral streaking and therefore contains natural variations in wood color.
 Due to the nature of Brown Maple wood you should expect color variations in the stain.